 10. The Conjuring

-One of the creepiest films in recent memory, director James Wan's The Conjuring impressed both fans and critics, earning an 86% RT score and making lots and lots of money.
-The Conjuring has since spawned its own mini-cinematic universe of sequels and spinoffs, including about the possessed doll Annabelle.
-Patrick Wilson and Vera Farmiga star as real life "demonologists" Ed and Lorraine Warren, while Lili Taylor and Ron Livingston play the heads of the family beset by supernatural horrors.
+One of the creepiest films to grace Netflix, director James Wan's The Conjuring impressed both fans and critics, earning an 86% RT score and making a truckload of money.
+The Conjuring has since spawned its own cinematic universe of sequels and spinoffs, including about the possessed doll Annabelle.
+Patrick Wilson and Vera Farmiga star as real life "demonologists" Ed and Lorraine Warren, while Lili Taylor and Ron Livingston play the heads of the family beset by demonic forces.

 8. Schindler's List

-An Oscar-darling - winning seven awards, including Best Picture and Best Director for Steven Spielberg - Schindler's List (97% on Rotten Tomatoes) is widely considered one of the greatest films of all time.
+An Oscar-darling - winning seven awards, including Best Picture and Best Director for Steven Spielberg - Schindler's List (97% on Rotten Tomatoes) is widely considered one of the greatest films of all time, and it's now on Netflix.
 However, it's also one of the hardest to watch, as the subject matter is just so incredibly sad.
 Liam Neeson stars as Oskar Schindler, a German businessman who effectively saved the lives of over a thousand Jews during the Holocaust by employing them in his factories.
 Ben Kingsley and Ralph Fiennes also star.

 7. No Country for Old Men

-In a career full of acclaimed films, directors Joel and Ethan Coen arguably hit their high point with 2007's No Country for Old Men.
+In a career full of acclaimed films, directors Joel and Ethan Coen arguably hit their high point with 2007's No Country for Old Men, now available on Netflix.
 Both a tense thriller and a gripping drama, the film boasts an excellent ensemble cast, including Josh Brolin, Woody Harrelson, Tommy Lee Jones, and a then-rising Javier Bardem as terrifying hitman Anton Chigurh.
 Sporting a 93% RT score, No Country absolutely cleaned up at the Oscars, winning Best Picture, Best Director, Best Adapted Screenplay, and Best Supporting Actor for Bardem.

 6. Thor: Ragnarok

 One of the most recent entries into Marvel Studios' MCU canon, director Taika Waititi's Thor: Ragnarok represented a major shift in tone and style from the prior Thor films.
-Thankfully, this new, sillier version of Thor went over well with the masses.
+Thankfully, this new, sillier version of Thor went over well with the masses, and is an excellent choice for Netflix streaming.
 Critics also loved it, with the sequel sporting a 92% score on RT.
 Ragnarok sees Chris Hemsworth's Asgardian hero set out to save his home from Hela (Cate Blanchett), aka the Goddess of Death.
 Assisting him in this quest are Loki (Tom Hiddleston), the Hulk (Mark Ruffalo), and Valkyrie (Tessa Thompson).

 5. It Follows

 This stylish throwback to the horror films of the 80s stars Maika Monroe as Jay, a young woman who makes the mistake of hooking up with the wrong guy and becoming infected by an STD of supernatural origin.
 Now, Jay finds herself relentlessly stalked by a demonic being, one that can appear as anyone it wants, even those closest to her.
-Directed by David Robert Mitchell, It Follows sits at a 97% rating on Rotten Tomatoes.
+Directed by David Robert Mitchell, It Follows sits at a 97% rating on Rotten Tomatoes, but probably isn't the best option for a "Netflix and chill" night, for obvious reasons.

 4. Kill Bill

-While Vol.1 and Vol. 2 (85 and 84% on RT) of director Quentin Tarantino's revenge saga were technically released as separate films, it's hard to imagine wanting to watch one Kill Bill without the other.
+While Vol.1 and Vol. 2 (85 and 84% on RT) of director Quentin Tarantino's revenge saga were technically released as separate films, it's hard to imagine wanting to watch one Kill Bill without the other, and Netflix has both.
 Uma Thurman stars as The Bride, who sets out on a bloody quest for vengeance after being betrayed by the other members of her assassination squad and their leader, Bill (David Carradine).
 Lucy Liu, Vivica A. Fox, Michael Madsen, and Daryl Hannah also star.

 3. The Godfather

 What's left to say about The Godfather (98% on RT), director Francis Ford Coppola's opus about the fall of mafia don Vito Corleone (Marlon Brando) and rise of his son Michael (Al Pacino) to the blood-stained throne.
 Almost universally considered one of the greatest movies ever, The Godfather is a truly incredible film and one that it's almost impossible to call oneself a movie buff without having seen.
-James Caan, Robert Duvall, Diane Keaton, and John Cazale also star.
+James Caan, Robert Duvall, Diane Keaton, and John Cazale also star in the classic that makes Netflix subscribers an offer they can't refuse.

 2. The Godfather Part II